Suprapubic aspiration of urine

 Aim

-- In stable children, perform before other invasive procedures such as venepuncture and lumbar puncture (in case the child voids)
+- In stable children, perform before other invasive procedures such as venepuncture and lumbar puncture (in case the child voids).

-- Apply KKIND principles throughout the procedure.
+- Apply Keeping Kids in No Distress (KKIND) principles throughout the procedure.

-- Children less than 6 months of age who need a urine culture
+- Children less than 6 months of age who need a urine culture.

 - Children less than 1 year old who need repeat urine culture because the previous urine culture is contaminated.